calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 * Initial Teacher Training (ITT) (1 Year)
     * [Initial teacher training (ITT): core content framework](https://www.gov.uk/government/publications/initial-teacher-training-itt-core-content-framework)
+    * Pedagogical Content Knowledge (NOT subject knowledge, you (should) already have that)
+        * Develop knowledge of how to teach (the pedagogy), not what is taught (subject knowledge)
+        * Research informed practice (not what we feel is good)
     * Skills
         * How to reflect on practice
         * Analyse impact
         * Strategies for formative and summative assessment
-        * Including everybody (Your legal and moral obligation - even you you don't *like* some of them)
+        * Including everybody (inclusion) (Your legal and moral obligation - even you you don't *like* some of them)
     * Time
         * University Subject Pedagogy (Computing) Sessions (Education Theory and recent Research) (1 day a week)
             * Theory's of cognitive development - psychology of behaviour management